trindade/workflow/README.md

 # Scrutinizer Workflow

-Scrutinizer Workflow is a simple framework for implementing distributed workflows.
+Scrutinizer Workflow is a simple framework for implementing highly scalable, distributed workflows.
 Each workflow may consist of different tasks which are potentially run on different physical machines in different places around the world, and in different programming languages.

 Features: